Käthe Kollwitz: Peasant War

 Kollwitz's second major cycle of works was the Peasant War.
 The production of this series lasted from 1902 to 1908 due to many preliminary drawings and discarded ideas in lithography.
-It was inspired by the German Peasants' War of 1524–1525, when oppressed peasants in southern Germany took arms against the nobility and the Church.
+It was inspired by the German Peasants' War of 1524–1525, when oppressed peasants in southern Germany took up arms against the nobility and the Church.
 As with The Weavers, this body of work may have been influenced by a Hauptmann play, Florian Geyer (1895).
 However, the initial source of Kollwitz's interest dated to her youth when she and her brother Konrad playfully imagined themselves as barricade fighters in a revolution.
 Not only did Kollwitz have a childhood connection, but an artistic connection as well.
 She was an advocate for those without a voice and liked to portray the working class in a way no one else saw.
 The artist identified with the character of Black Anna, a woman cited as a protagonist in the uprising.
 When completed, the Peasant War consisted of seven etchings: Plowing, Raped, Sharpening the Scythe, Arming in the Vault, Charge, The Prisoners, and After the Battle.
 After the Battle is described as eerily premonitory as it features a mother searching for her son's body in the night.
 In all, the works were technically more impressive than those of The Weavers, owing to their greater size and dramatic command of light and shadow.
 They are Kollwitz's highest achievements as an etcher.

 Kollwitz visited Paris twice while working on Peasant War and took classes at the Académie Julian in 1904 to learn to sculpt.
 The etching Outbreak was awarded the Villa Romana Prize.
 This prize provided a year's stay in 1907 in a studio in Florence.
 Although Kollwitz completed no work there, she later recalled the impact of early Renaissance art she experienced during her time in Florence.